jadencamelot/homelab/README.md

 - [ ] Add more RAM to host PC
 - [ ] Set up auto offsite backups
 - [ ] Automate deployment from scratch (Ansible?
 Nix?)
-- [ ] Add automated speed test tool (for periodically testing WAN speed through ISP)
+- [x] Add automated speed test tool (for periodically testing WAN speed through ISP)
-- [ ] Add self-hosted web-based speed test (for testing a client device's connection speed to the homelab, e.g. via Tailscale)
+- [x] Add self-hosted web-based speed test (for testing a client device's connection speed to the homelab, e.g. via Tailscale)
 - [ ] Add Unifi network controller (for configuring local wifi access points, etc)
 - [ ] Set up PiHole for DNS
+- [x] Set up Watchtower for auto-updating non-critical containers
+- [ ] Put Portainer in docker compose (rather than as a raw docker run command)

-_**Note:** I don't have a domain name and don't (currently) plan to purchase one, which adds some additional hoops to jump through (e.g. provisioning valid TLS certificates becomes slightly more difficult than just Caddy + Let's Encrypt)_
+_**Note:** ~~I don't have a domain name and don't (currently) plan to purchase one, which adds some additional hoops to jump through (e.g. provisioning valid TLS certificates becomes slightly more difficult than just Caddy + Let's Encrypt)_~~ Ended up getting a domain after all

 ## Disclaimer